Home > Aircraft Hangar > World War II: Aces of the Pacific >

 All versions of the Wildcat used hand-cranked landing gear with a relatively narrow track, making landing accidents where the landing gear were not fully locked into place distressingly common.

 Pictured here is a 1:48 scale USN Grumman F4F-4 Wildcat fighter that was piloted by Lt.
-Commander John Raby, who was attached to VF-9, then embarked upon the USS Ranger (CV-4), then participating in Operation Torch in November 1942.
+Commander John Raby, who was attached to VF-9, then embarked upon the USS Ranger (CV-4), which was participating in Operation Torch during November 1942.
 Now in stock!

 Dimensions: